naszilla/tabzilla/README.md

 #### Step 4: Testing pre-processing on the dataset

 The final step is running pre-processing on the dataset.
-From `TabSurvey`, run the following:
+From `TabZilla`, run the following:

 ```bash
 > python tabzilla_data_preprocessing.py --dataset_name YOUR_DATASET_NAME